hruthikjaishyam123/number-guess-game-1/README.md

-to guess the number, follow the below steps:
+To start the number guess game:

-       1) guess a random number between 1 to 200
+  1. give your name
-       2) it tells you whether the number is too high or too low
+  2. guess a number between 1 and 200
-       3) based on these hints, change yiur number accordingly.
+  3. it tells you if the number is low or high, according to which, you change your number
-       4) the game stops if you could be able to guess the correct number or if your chances run out.
+  4. the game ends if you guess the correct number or if you run out of chances